Munawwar Rana: Murder of Samuel Paty

 In October 2020, Rana spoke in support of the murder of Samuel Paty, a French school teacher who used two caricatures of Muhammad from the pages of Charlie Hebdo in a class on freedom of expression.
 Speaking to the media, Munawwar said that the caricatures were made to defame Muhammad and Islam and that such acts force people to take extreme steps as in the case of France.
 He further said that he too would have done the same had he been in his place.
 When asked during the interview, if he endorsed the killings, Mr. Rana repeated, "I will kill [that person]."

 The Uttar Pradesh Police charged him under Indian Penal Code (IPC) 153A (Promoting enmity between different groups on the ground of religion), 295A (Deliberate and malicious acts, intended to outrage religious feelings of any class by insulting its religion), 298 (Uttering, words, etc., with deliberate intent to wound the religious feelings of any person), 505(1)(b) (Punishes those with intent to cause, or which is likely to cause, fear or alarm among the public, or any section of the public whereby any person may be induced to commit an offence against the state or against the public tranquility), 505(2) (Whoever makes, publishes or circulates any statement, rumour or report, with intent to incite, or which is likely to incite, any class or community of persons to commit any offence against any other class or community) and IT Act 67 and 66.

 Talking to a news agency, Rana said:

 I stand by my statement.
 "Na dal badlu hoon, na byan badlu hoon."

 [Neither do I change sides, nor do I change my statements].

-Favour of Taliban
+Statement in favour of Taliban

 Rana refused to recognize the Taliban as a terrorist organization, amid an ongoing controversy over the statements made in the organisation's favour.